List of Archer characters: Archer: 1999

-In 1999, Malory portrays the Seamus' holographic AI, referred to simply as "Mother".
+In 1999, Malory portrays the Seamus' holographic AI avatar, referred to simply as "Mother".
 While she often takes the form of Malory Archer wearing a highly stylized futuristic pantsuit ensemble, for moving quickly between parts of the ship (or simply to prank/fluster the flesh and blood members of the crew), she can transform into a roughly volleyball sized digital construct and zip quickly through and away from the scene.

 Cyril Figgis

 Cyril Figgis (Chris Parnell) is the comptroller of ISIS.
-Cyril is portrayed as quite competent at his job but is plagued by a number of personal issues.
+Cyril is portrayed as quite competent at his job but is plagued by a number of personal issues that are often worsened by being a prime target of Archer's spite and disdain.
 He was Lana Kane's love interest at the beginning of Season 1, but due to residual trust issues from her relationship with Archer, she refused to call Cyril her boyfriend or say she loved him.

 Cyril is a mild-mannered, nebbish intellectual.
 He is homely and chops supper vegetables in his office.
 Cyril is extremely knowledgeable and resourceful.
 In "The Figgis Agency," it is revealed Cyril has a B.A. in criminal justice and a JD.
 Cyril is also so remarkably well-endowed that it is apparently a physical impairment, leading him to put in a claim for "penis ensmallment" surgery, as Pam and Cheryl are shocked to learn when they hack into the company's medical records.
 It is implied this characteristic provides him with many opportunities to indulge his sexual addiction.
 Lana broke up with him after she caught him with Framboise (the former head of HR at ODIN whom Archer calls "the Pelé of anal").

 In season 2, Cyril's mother is dead and "Tragical History" reveals that he had a dysfunctional relationship with his father, an elementary-school superintendent.
 His grandfather was friends with both Frank Sinatra and Peter Lawford.

 Despite his many talents, Cyril is woefully clumsy and inadequate as a field agent (and anywhere else where guns are concerned).
 In "El Secuestro", he injured Brett Buckley after erroneously thinking a gun's safety was on.
 In Season 3, Cyril is promoted to field agent to replace Ray Gillette, who is temporarily using a wheelchair.
 While Archer and Lana ridicule this decision due to Cyril's supposed lack of proficiency at most things, Cyril displays cleverness and quick thinking when he devises a cover story after being captured by a Colombian drug cartel.
 He ingratiates himself with their boss and is able to maintain a convincing cover to infiltrate their organization and engineer Archer and Lana's escape.
 He has proven to be poor in firearms skills: on multiple occasions he has accidentally killed valuable targets who had been subdued.
 Cyril's ineptitude with firearms prompts Lana to sometimes make allusions to Barney Fife.
 Although it turns out that Gillette hasn't been disabled and has resumed field work, Cyril occasionally accompanies Archer on field missions.